15 Egg Tools Professional Cooks Actually Love

-From whipping up deviled eggs to your favorite scrambled egg recipes, you can hard-boil, soft-boil, scramble and poach eggs in this nifty egg cooker.
-All you need to do is add water, place your eggs in the cooker and press start. (psst—we’ve got plenty of recipes that use up leftover hard-boiled eggs, too.)
+From whipping up deviled eggs to your favorite scrambled egg recipes, you can hard boil, soft boil, scramble and poach eggs in this nifty egg cooker.
+All you need to do is add water, place your eggs in the cooker and press start.

 Why it made our list: Maggie Knoebel, a culinary assistant in our Test Kitchen, and her family adore this egg cooker.
 She claims her parents are obsessed with this find.

-Perfect for poached egg buddha bowls and egg-topped avocado toast, this pretty pack of 4 coddlers makes poached eggs the right way.
+Perfect for poached egg buddha bowls and egg-topped avocado toast, this pretty set of 4 coddlers makes poached eggs the right way.
 Or feel free to enjoy a poached egg right out of the coddler.
-Whichever you prefer.
-They’re dishwasher and microwave safe, too.
+They’re dishwasher and microwave safe, too!